A Structured Method for Compilation of QAOA Circuits in Quantum Computing: Background

-It turns out the CPHASE gates are commutative, that is, the CPHASE gates can be scheduled in any order without affecting circuit execution outcome.
-For instance, in Fig. \ref{fig:qaoaexample}, both (c) and (d) are valid instances of the QAOA circuit for the input graph in (a).
-The difference is that gates $g2$ and $g4$ swap order.
+What distinguishes QAOA circuit from other circuit is that the two-qubit operators commute.
+That is, they can flexibly permute, and the circuit outcome is the same.
+For instance, in Fig.\ \ref{fig:qaoaexample}, both (b) and (c) are valid instances of the QAOA circuit for the input problem graph in (a).
+The commutativity feature exists in 2-local Hamiltonian simulation circuits too.
+Such flexibility can be exploited to optimize compilation, for instance, reduce the gate count and depth of the compiled circuit, as described in Section \ref{subsubsec:compgoal}.

-Commutativity of the CPHASE gates can be exploited to optimize qubit mapping, that is, to reduce the number of SWAPs and the depth of the circuit.
-The example in Fig. \ref{fig:qaoaexample} shows that if we swap gates $g2$ with $g4$, the total number of SWAPs that need to be inserted decreases from 2 to 1, and the depth of the circuit decreases from 5 to 3, assuming a linear nearest neighbor architecture as shown in Fig. \ref{fig:qaoaexample} (b).
-Both gate reduction and depth reduction is important to today's quantum devices, as they are subject to noise and suffer from short coherence time.

-Such flexibility of scheduling in QAOA circuits on one hand leads to opportunities for better qubit mapping, but on the other hand imposes significant challenge in compilation due to more degrees of freedom exposed in the problem.